 Across the pond in the U.S., the Biden administration has introduced a 50 percent electric vehicle (EV) target for 2030.
 These aggressive targets have, in turn, pushed many vehicle manufacturers including Ford, BMW, and Volkswagen to step up their game and align climate commitments.

 Simply put: it’s still uncertainties over price.
-Two of the main concerns for consumers on the fence,according to our research, are the price tag of EVs and how much they will cost to run, especially when compared to gas alternatives.
+According to our research, some of the main barriers for consumers on the fence are the price tag of EVs and how much they will cost to tun, especially when compared to gas alternatives.

 Is EV charging cheaper than gas?